pluralsight/guides/in-review/interesting-apis/alexa-run-this-javascript-app/article.md

 * `index.js` - the entry to our skill - it sets the environment path to help our AWS lambda traverse our files, registers our `appId` and `handlers` (which we'll come to) and kicks the whole thing off
 * the `lambda-config.js` which will look very familiar to the screen in your [AWS lambda console](https://console.aws.amazon.com/lambda/home?region=us-east-1).
 Set these values as desired
 * `package.json` which - I'm going to assume you know.
 The only real points to note are the scripts:
  * Finding a good way to deploy an Alexa skill is a bit of a PITA, this is [not a deployment workflow](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/deploying-a-sample-skill-to-aws-lambda#preparing-a-nodejs-sample-to-deploy-in-lambda).
 I found these two examples ([Rick's](https://github.com/rickwargo/alexa-skill-template) and [Thoughtworks'](https://github.com/ThoughtWorksStudios/node-aws-lambda)) which I borrowed heavily from for my own `gulpfile`.
 However, they both like a `PROD` install whereas I've gone for a slightly different approach to avoid doing an install every time I deploy.
-When you `npm i` for your skill, it'll stick the `PROD` dependencies straight into `dist`.
+When you `npm i` for your skill, it'll stick the `PROD` dependencies straight into `dist`
  * I've also stuck `iron-node` in there, which I've had mixed experiences with, but is actually invaluable when you want to debug something easily in Chrome's dev tools.
-Please feel free to debug your node code your preferred way though, such as through your IDE.
+Please feel free to debug your node code your preferred way though, such as through your IDE
 * `responses.js` should be where you put anything Alexa says.
 I would do them as functions to have a consistent API where you can pass in values to be dynamically built.
 In fact I refactored these out to call the emit methods in order to store the last known reponses and states to help us continue after a "pause".
-Having all the responses in one place makes testing easier (as you can change the phrases without breaking your tests) and when i18n comes in, you can swap this file out, rather than have hard coded text littered over your code base.
+Having all the responses in one place makes testing easier (as you can change the phrases without breaking your tests) and when i18n comes in, you can swap this file out, rather than have hard coded text littered over your code base

 #### handlers